Note: This feature is available in DESelect Advanced.

 Admins can define the values for the dropdown either manually or by getting the values from the Data Extension.

 Note that one can define both the technical values and the labels shown to the user.
 On the Values field, enter the technical value, on the Label field, enter a more readable label for the value and hit Add.
 Some use cases where this is very useful:

 - Record types (value = record type id, label = name of the record type)

 - Product codes (value = product code, label = product name)

 - State/country codes (value = state/country code, label = name of the state/country)

-By clicking the Retrieve Values from Data Extension, DESelect will go check the values in the selected field and add the list of retrieved values.
+By clicking the Retrieve Values button, DESelect will go and check the values in the selected field and add the list of retrieved values.
 Users can also modify the label of a value by simply clicking on the label itself and hit Save.

-The options, whether entered manually or automatically, can be re-ordered and marked as inactive, in which case they won’t be shown to users and all inactive values can be deleted.
+The options, whether entered manually or automatically can be re-ordered and marked as inactive, in which case they won’t be shown to users and all inactive values can be deleted.

 Hit Save to finalize the setup of your picklist.
-As soon as you hit Save, if the Enabled switch is turned on, users will start seeing the picklist in the DESelect UI, for example in the Selected Filters section.
+If the toggle is switched on, users will start seeing the picklist in the DESelect UI, for example in the Selected Filters section.